-Identifying and managing your feelings, or Emotion Regulation, requires the ability to respond to strong emotional situations in a socially acceptable manner.
+The ability to identify and manage emotions and feelings, or Emotion Regulation, requires responding to strong emotional situations in a socially acceptable manner.
 Making a mistake, especially when we have been working hard on something, can cause strong emotions.
 So it’s important that we build resiliency in children by teaching them how to react and move forward positively from both small and big mistakes.
 Mistakes can often be a starting point for even better ideas!

-- How does it feel when you make a mistake on something you’ve been working hard on something and an unexpected challenge comes along?
+- How does it feel when you’ve been working hard on something and an unexpected challenge comes along?

-- What are some things we can do when we get upset about our mistakes?
+- What are some things we can do when we get upset about something unexpected?